-- TQC Chair or their nominee e.g. Deputy Chair of TQC (Chair) - Academic Quality Team member (Secretary) - Course Director (including Co-Course Directors and those from Collaborative Partners if applicable) or their nominee e.g. Deputy Course Director (where applicable) - Year Leader (where post exists) - Associate Dean for Undergraduate or Postgraduate Teaching and Learning - Exams Officer or Head of Exams if not available - Head of Graduate School or Head of Postgraduate Administration (for PG Diploma Veterinary Clinical Practice and MVetMed) - Two members of Course Support (to be nominated by the Head of Course Support) - Student Representative from the academic year under review (or in the case of undergraduate final years and postgraduate courses, a student rep from the current academic year) - PG SU Officer
+- TQC Chair or their nominee e.g. Deputy Chair of TQC (Chair) - Accreditation & Validation Management team member (Secretary) - Course Director (including Co-Course Directors and those from Collaborative Partners if applicable) or their nominee e.g. Deputy Course Director (where applicable) - Year Leader (where post exists) - Associate Dean for Undergraduate or Postgraduate Teaching and Learning - Assessment & Examinations Manager or representative - A maximum of two Academic Registry Programme Administrator colleagues will attend on a rotation basis. - Programme Administrators from sections outside Registry will continue to be invited to attend - Student Representative from the academic year under review (or in the case of undergraduate final years and postgraduate courses, a student rep from the current academic year) - PG SU Officer